Meet the Pro Bono Team

 Sophia Genovese, Pro Bono Supervising Attorney

-Sophia Genovese is a Pro Bono Project Attorney for Catholic Charities based in Newburgh, New York.
+Sophia Genovese is a Pro Bono Supervising Attorney for Catholic Charities based in Newburgh, New York.
 She represents individuals and families in a range of affirmative and defensive immigration applications.

 Prior to joining CCCS, Sophia was a Direct Services Attorney at the Southern Poverty Law Center (SPLC) where she exclusively represented individuals in immigration detention.
 Here, she trained volunteers to screen detained individuals for immigration relief, conduct research, and draft immigration court filings.
 In the span of six months, Sophia successfully obtained release from immigration detention for over 40 individuals.
 Sophia was also a member of SPLC’s Diversity, Equity, and Inclusion (DEI) workgroup, where she engaged in meaningful discussions, trainings, and programming to improve workplace culture.
 Sophia was also the founder of SPLC’s Bond Fund Committee, where she was instrumental in helping to establish a Georgia Immigrant Bond Fund to pay detained immigrants’ bonds.